-When we think of our bank accounts, they are responsible for so much more than simply storing our money.
-From paying direct debits and standing orders or utility bills or receiving a salary to simply identifying you as someone who exists, bank accounts are a huge part of a person’s life.
+When we think of our bank accounts, it’s clear to see that they’re responsible for so much more than simply storing our money.
+From paying direct debits and standing orders for our utility bills and rent to receiving a salary or wages, to simply identifying you as someone who exists, a bank account is a massive part of a person’s life.

 Working Without a Bank Account